FullstackJack/rn-notifications-sample-app/README.md

 Application state is being managed by Redux, a robust and battle-tested immutability architecture for reactive app state updates.
 This application makes use state slicing for feature development (i.e. notifications, profile, messages, etc.).

+# Contributing

+## Conventional Commits

+This repo proudly uses [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) to `git` stuff done.
+Please use them as it will aid in automated versioning, changelog generation and releases building.
+Thank you!

 # Getting Started

 > **Note**: Make sure you have completed the [React Native - Environment Setup](https://reactnative.dev/docs/environment-setup) instructions till "Creating a new application" step, before proceeding.